HP-25

 The HP-25 was a hand-held programmable scientific/engineering calculator made by Hewlett-Packard between early January 1975 and 1978.
-The HP-25 was introduced as a cheaper (US$195 MSRP) alternative to the ground-breaking HP-67.
-Similar to the way the HP-55 was a cheaper alternative to the HP-65.
+The HP-25 was introduced as a cheaper (US$195 MSRP) alternative to the ground-breaking HP-65.
+It was smaller than the HP-65 with fewer (10 v.
+15) digits in the display.
+(Also introduced in 1975, the HP-55 was a lower-cost alternative to the HP-65, but with the same size and display.)

-To reduce cost, the HP-25 omitted the HP-67's magnetic card reader, so it could only be programmed using the keyboard.
+To reduce cost, the HP-25 omitted the HP-65's magnetic card reader, so it could only be programmed using the keyboard.
 After switching off, the program was lost and had to be typed in again.
 The model HP-25C, introduced in 1976, addressed that shortcoming through the first use of battery-backed CMOS memory in a calculator, termed continuous memory by HP.

 Like all early HP calculators, the 25 used the Reverse Polish Notation (RPN) for entering calculations, working on a four-level stack (x,y,z,t).
 Nearly all buttons had two alternative functions, accessed by a blue and yellow prefix key.
 A small sliding switch was used to change between "run" and "program" mode.
 The HP-25 used a 10-digit red LED display and was the first calculator to introduce the "engineering" display option, a denormalized mantissa/exponent format where the exponent is always a multiple of 3 to match the common SI prefixes, e.g. mega, kilo, milli, micro, nano.